 Purpose: To provide teachers with the guidelines in order to best maximize the use of the Canadian Olympic School Program in support of the provincial educational curricula.

-Purpose: To introduce students to Canadian Olympians with a focus on adopting and maintaining healthy active lifestyles.
+Purpose: To introduce students to Canadian Olympians with a focus on adopting and maintaining healthy active lifestyles and having a positive self-perception of their own body.
 Expanding on the 2012-2013 classroom resource Give Your Everything: Get Active, athletes’ journeys and coach stories will be used as a means to feature and promote physical activity and sport.

 Purpose: With a focus on mental fitness needs (Competence, Autonomy and Relatedness) and the Olympic values (Excellence, Friendship and Respect), students will explore their passions, interests, skills with an emphasis on inclusion and diversity.
 Building on the framework of the 2012-2013 Give Your Everything: Be a Champion For Life classroom resource, teachers and students will be introduced to athlete narratives.